 Posted from: DuWayne Krause, 6/2/12 at 1:03 PM CDT

 And maybe only people from Wisconsin are bigots, but I doubt it.
-Virtually everyone who says they believe in Indian mascots because they honor them is kidding themselves.

 The Fighting Whities